Apprenticeships Skills Policy Plan

 The Apprenticeships Skills Policy Plan sets out the Welsh Government's vision for addressing the needs of Welsh businesses and the wider economy.
 It has been designed to increase skills levels in priority areas, including where shortages have been reported.

-Developed in consultation with businesses, the policy and its five year action plan sets out how we will support the delivery of our manifesto and Taking Wales Forward commitment to create a minimum of 100,000 high quality apprentices in Wales over this Assembly term.
+Developed in consultation with businesses, the policy and its five year action plan sets out how we will support the delivery of our manifesto and Taking Wales Forward.

-We will do this by focussing on four priority areas:
+We will do this by focusing on four priority areas:

 - Increasing the number of apprentices aged 16-19 by increasing the take-up of quality apprenticeships amongst school leavers